How to delay Windows 10 updates, like the upcoming May 2019 Update

 Step 2.
 Access Windows 10 Update settings

-This action opens the Advanced options for Windows Update, where you can set how and which updates are delivered to Windows 10.
-Scroll down the list of settings, to the section that says "Choose when updates are installed."
+This action opens the Advanced options for Windows Update, where you can decide how and which updates are delivered to Windows 10.
+Scroll down the list of settings, to the section saying "Choose when updates are installed."

 Step 3.
 Postpone the Windows 10 May 2019 Update

-Before doing anything, you need to understand some vital context:
+Before doing anything, you need to understand some important context:

 - If you want to delay the installation of significant feature updates, like Windows 10 May 2019 Update, you must place your system in the "Semi-Annual Channel."
 This branch of Windows 10 updates includes regular security updates, and it installs significant feature updates like Windows 10 May 2019 Update only after they have been validated in the consumer sector for at least four months.
 If you prize stability more than getting the latest features as soon as possible, you should use this setting.